sshestaka/ean-query-microservice/README.md

 * NNNNN refers to the product code.
 * D refers to the destination digit.
 * The last digit of the EAN determines the destination of the product:
-* 1-5: Mercadona stores in Spain.
+* 1-5: Supplier's stores in Spain.
-* 6: Mercadona stores in Portugal.
+* 6: Supplier's stores in Portugal.
 * 8: Warehouses.
-* 9: Mercadona Offices.
+* 9: Supplier's Offices.
 * 0: Beehives.
 * EANs are composed of 13 numeric digits.
 * The supplier can be identified by the Hacendado number (8437008) or another supplier's number.